Sturmwind: Gameplay

 The weapon system is reminiscent of Thunder Force and Axelay; There are three types of weapon units in the game the player's ship can acquire by collecting their respective colors via containers dropped by certain enemies when defeated and alternate between each one at any given time during gameplay, ranging from Lichtblitz (blue), Nordwest (red) and Rudel (green).
-The weapon containers start as a 1000-point bonus, and shooting them cycles through the three weapon types instead.
+The weapon containers start as bonus points, and shooting them cycles through the three weapon types instead.
 Collecting the same weapon type upgrades the player's ship with one of two satellite-like options that add firepower.
 These options can also be switched between back and forth positions by pressing the left shoulder trigger, as well as block incoming enemy shots.

 Each selectable weapon in Sturmwind also operate like shields; The game eschews the standard one-hit-kill model prevalent in space shooters, instead simply disabling the currently selected weapon and reducing the player to a weak default version of that weapon type when hit by an enemy.
 Sustaining a second hit while using the ship's last available weapon will destroy the player's ship.
 However, directly colliding into an enemy or an obstacle only disables the selected weapon instead of destroying the ship instantly.
 Every weapon can be charged for a more powerful attack, but they can also become disabled when overheated.